How to keep kids busy in the summer, kids playing in the backyard, sprinkler, watercoloring

 Start a summer reading challenge — make a simple chart where they color in a book each time they finish one, and pick a small reward for hitting their goal.
 A kids subscription book box is a great way to keep fresh books arriving all summer.

-A kids science kit or experiment set is one of those gifts that looks like play but teaches real things — volcanos, slime, crystal growing, and color-changing chemistry experiments are perennial favorites.
+A kids’ science kit or experiment set is one of those gifts that looks like play but teaches real things — kids never get tired of volcanoes, slime, crystal growing, and color-changing chemistry experiments.

 Give them a summer journal — a simple blank notebook where they write or draw one thing that happened each day.
 Choosing one with a design that matches their interests (think dinosaurs, sports, or squishmallows) makes them far more likely to actually pick it up.
 For kids who need a little inspiration, a prompted journal with fill-in questions like “What made you laugh today?” or “What’s something you want to try this summer?” can be even easier to stick with.
 Either way, it keeps writing skills sharp and becomes a sweet keepsake by the end of summer.